Hejtmus/svelte-lightbox/README.md

 ### isVisible `boolean`

-Allows you to programmatically control lightbox visibility without programmaticController.
+Bindable.
+Allows you to control lightbox visibility as a piece of your own state.
 Default varies on user activity.

-### programmaticController
+### Instance methods

-Object with these basic control functions:
+Reached through `bind:this`:

 - toggle `() => void` - toggles lightbox (opened -> closed, vice versa)
 - open `() => void` - opens lightbox